mjbrechner/to-do-list/README.md

 Diacritics Eraser
 by M.J.
 Brechner

-This is basic to do list.
+This is a basic to do list.

 © 2022 M.J.
 Brechner